rizac/eGSIM/README.md

 If it's not 3.7+, then you need to install Python3.7+ **along with** (i.e., not replacing) the current default python3 installed on your computer.
-From now on, each `python` command refers to the path of the Python3.7+ distribution you have (i.e., you might need to type e.g. `/opt/lib/python3.7` or something similar, instead of `python` or `python3`)
+From now on, each `python` command refers to the path of the Python3.7+ distribution you have (i.e., you might need to type e.g. `/opt/lib/python3.7` or similar, instead of `python` or `python3`)